whole-communities-whole-health/aws-usage-cohort/connect-to-athena.md

 ## 5. Athena console settings
 The Athena query editor is where you will have access to collected Fitbit data.
-Make sure your region is US East (Ohio), your workgroup is "primary" and that the database selection is "feas_prod_athena_db."
+Make sure your region is US East (Ohio), your workgroup is "primary" and that the database selection is "participant-data."
 These options should be auto selected for you in the future.

 <img src="images/settings-athena.png" alt="hi" class="inline"/>